igortavtib/desafio-tunts/README.md

 [Yarn](https://yarnpkg.com/) (Optional)

 # Set up
-Clone the project and run the following commands to setup the envirioment.
+Clone the project and run the following commands to set up the environment.
 You can use Yarn or NPM

 **NPM**